 Nature Walk: A Sense of Place at Great Meadows NWR

 Join naturalist Cherrie Corey for her continuing exploration of the Great Meadows Wildlife Refuge landscape.
 All ages welcome.
-Autumn brings beautiful transitions to the Great Meadows floodplain.
 Green gives way to burnished color, flowers fade, leaves fall, geese flock, muskrat lodges rise, gossamer billows, and sunsets burn their brightest hues of the year.
 Join Cherrie to explore these marvels and more.